localstack/docs/content/en/user-guide/aws/ram/index.md

 ## Limitations

 RAM on LocalStack currently functions as a CRUD interface only.
-Resource shares do not lead to the specified principals being granted access to the specified resources.
+Resource shares do not lead to IAM policies being created or attached to resources.
+This means that the specified principals do not end up being granted access to the specified resources.